 The Opus College of Engineering curriculum reflects engineering education in the 21st century.
 This includes using the latest computer technologies in both teaching and learning to prepare students for a future increasingly defined by digital technology and team-based work-spaces.
 As a result, all engineering students are required to have a laptop computer.

 Many Marquette College of Engineering students will use advanced engineering software that requires specialized graphics cards not found in typical consumer laptops.
-Marquette has partnered with Dell and Paragon Development Systems (PDS) to offer pre-configured laptops with educational discounts.
+Marquette Engineering staff have worked with Dell and Paragon Development Systems (PDS) to offer pre-configured laptops with educational discounts.

 Laptop Purchase Programs